phetsims/faradays-electromagnetic-lab/doc/model.md

 - external-near: field near the magnet
 - external-far: field far from the magnet

-When measuring a the B-field at a point relative to the magnet, the resulting vector is is an interpolation between points in these grids, scaled to match the strength of the bar magnet.
+When measuring a the B-field at a point relative to the magnet, the resulting vector is an interpolation between points in these grids, scaled to match the strength of the bar magnet.

 ### Electromagnet